supasympa/cypress-pollyjs/README.md

 Improve developer development / test workflows by making the creation and maintenance of api test fixtures more automated.

 ## Approach
-Add a low / zero config plugin to Cypress or an adapter to PollyJS to take advantage of PollyJs within tests from natural commands.
+Add a low config plugin to Cypress to take advantage of PollyJs within tests from natural commands.

 + easily record test stubs for Cypress tests
 + help keep test stubs up to date with underlying APIs